kxrn0/fem_interactive_card_component/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
+- Select and submit a number for the rating
 - See the "Thank you" card state after submitting a rating

 ### Screenshot